-I once had a client come to us, visibly frustrated on our first call saying “my Google Ads have never worked, this is just a last ditch effort”.
-He was selling essentially a water flosser for your teeth, also known as an “oral irrigator”.
+I once had a client come to us, visibly frustrated on our first call, saying, “My Google Ads have never worked; this is just a last-ditch effort”.
+He was selling essentially a water flosser for your teeth, also known as an “oral irrigator.”

 Wrong.
 Google did a terrible job (click the link to read the story on it), burning my money on irrelevant things for no return on my investment.
-The same thing applies today, Google does a terrible job of helping businesses figure out the platform.
+The same thing applies today; Google does a terrible job of helping businesses figure out the platform.

 What You Need to Know Before Spending